Jo-JPEG/manifestation-magic/README.md

 ### Use Cases and Reflections:
 (Highlight how prompts, such as reverse, question-and-answer or multi-step, were used to support learners with SEND or ALN where relevant.)

-  - **Code Creation:**
+#### Code Creation:
 - Reflection: Strategic use of AI allowed for rapid prototyping, with minor adjustments for alignment with project goals.
 - Examples: Reverse prompts for alternative code solutions and question-answer prompts for resolving specific challenges.

-  - **Debugging:**
+#### Debugging:
 - Reflection: Key interventions included resolving logic errors and enhancing maintainability, with a focus on simplifying complex logic to make it accessible.

-  - **Performance and UX Optimization:**
+#### Performance and UX Optimization:
 - Reflection: Minimal manual adjustments were needed to apply AI-driven improvements, which enhanced application speed and user experience for all users.
-  - **Automated Unit Testing:**
-    - Reflection: Adjustments were made to improve test coverage and ensure alignment with functionality.
-Prompts were used to generate inclusive test cases that considered edge cases for accessibility.

-- **Overall Impact:**
+### Overall Impact:
-  - AI tools streamlined repetitive tasks, enabling focus on high-level development.
+- AI tools , enabling focus on high-level development.
-  - Efficiency gains included faster debugging, comprehensive testing, and improved code quality.
+- Efficiency gains included .
-  - Challenges included contextual adjustments to AI-generated outputs, which were resolved effectively, enhancing inclusivity.
+- Challenges included .
 - Copilot did remove a vital piece of code while changing the id to slugs.

 ## Deployment & Local Development